Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 In this example, we use grow() on a child, so you can compare how it differs from growShrink() in the next example.

-Try making the height of the app screen below shorter, and you will see that the entire app screen becomes scrollable.
+Try making the width of the app screen below shorter, and you will see that the entire app screen becomes scrollable.
 That is, Col 2 never becomes shorter than its content, and the scroll is added to the root component (the Columns component).

 Open in Online Editor